 Especially if there is an existing team with a leased office space that can't be dissolved quickly, there are other setups that may make more sense at first.
-This isn't a complete list, and each of the items has their own variations, but systems that work very well are:
+This isn't a complete list, and each of the items has their own variations, but systems for transitioning to remote work include:

-Founders and executives should lead by example there and take a few days every week to work from home, work from a local co-working space, or even a chalet in the swiss alps.
+Founders and executives should lead by example here and take a few days every week to work from home, work from a local co-working space, or even a chalet in the Swiss Alps.
 Anywhere other than the office.